Entrust us with your Zakat

-It reminds us that our wealth is bestowed by Allah, and is purified under his command, ensuring that we fulfil the responsibilities of our privilege, and that excess wealth is redistributed to vulnerable people.
+Zakat reminds us that our wealth is given by Allah, and is purified for Him, ensuring that we fulfil the responsibilities of our privilege, and that our excess wealth is redistributed to those who are struggling to survive.

-Purify your wealth with Human Appeal and transform a life today.Download PDF
+Purify your wealth with Human Appeal and transform lives.

 Zakat is one of the five pillars of Islam.
 It is a charitable duty that purifies wealth and is incumbent upon adult Muslims.

-You should pay zakat if your wealth is equal to or above the Nisab (threshold), which varies each year and is based on the price of silver.
-Currently, the Nisab is £248.01, so any money or assets you have above this amount hold a duty of zakat.
+You should pay Zakat if your wealth is equal to or above the Nisab (threshold), which varies each year and is based on the price of silver.
+Currently, the Nisab is approximately £243.11, so any money or assets you have above this amount hold a duty of Zakat.

 Any gold, silver, jewellery, stocks and shares, savings, money you have loaned to others, property, pensions and business stock should be included in your Nisab calculation.